mingzhe93/image-caption-editor/README.md

 # Image Caption Editor

 A desktop application to view and edit image captions.
+This is a hobby project built for fun (I got too triggered opening images and caption pairs manually) with help from AI tools.

 ## Features
 -   **Local File Access**: Reads images and text files directly from your local file system.